tpriyanshu90/fbMsngrBot/README.md

 # Project Title

-AI bot for facebook messenger
+AI bot for facebook messenger.
+It can calculate, translate, find weather, look for horoscope and can chat.

 ## Getting Started